bilalnawazdev/Stock-Price-Volatility-and-Correlation-Analysis/README.md

 🔍 Key Findings & Insights

-This analysis revealed several key insights about the tech sector:

-     Strong Correlation: Microsoft (MSFT) and Apple (AAPL) show the strongest positive correlation (~0.85), suggesting their prices are heavily influenced by similar market factors and sector-wide news.
-     Volatility Spikes: All analyzed stocks exhibited heightened volatility during early 2023, reflecting broader market uncertainty and interest rate fears.
-     Divergent Performance: Year-to-date analysis reveals significant differences in performance, highlighting the importance of individual stock selection even within a single sector.
-     Volume as an Indicator: Amazon (AMZN) consistently shows the highest average daily trading volume, indicating high liquidity and investor interest.
+This analysis of major technology stocks reveals several critical patterns regarding risk, return, and market interdependence.
+The interactive dashboard was instrumental in uncovering the following insights:

+    High Sector-Wide Correlation Limits Diversification: The correlation heatmap shows a strong positive relationship (correlation > 0.80) between Apple (AAPL) and Microsoft (MSFT).
+This indicates that their stock prices tend to move in tandem, suggesting that holding both may offer limited diversification benefits within a portfolio, as they are exposed to similar market risks.

+    Volatility Spikes Align with Macroeconomic Events: The volatility analysis chart clearly shows that all four stocks experienced a dramatic spike in volatility during early 2020 (COVID-19 pandemic) and again throughout 2022 (inflation and interest rate hikes).
+This demonstrates that even the largest tech companies are not immune to broad market fear and uncertainty.

+    Divergent Year-to-Date Performance: While often grouped together, the YTD Return KPIs highlight that not all tech stocks are created equal.
+In recent periods, one stock may significantly outperform its peers (e.g., NVIDIA's surge in 2023), while others lag.
+This underscores the importance of individual stock analysis over blind sector investing.

+    Amazon Dominates in Trading Volume: The "Average Daily Volume" KPI consistently shows Amazon (AMZN) as the most heavily traded stock among the group.
+This high volume signifies greater liquidity, meaning shares can be bought or sold quickly without significantly impacting the stock price, a key consideration for active traders.

+    Moving Averages Signal Momentum: By overlaying the 50-day and 200-day moving averages, the dashboard can be used to identify key technical signals.
+For instance, when the 50-day MA crosses above the 200-day MA (a "Golden Cross"), it often signals the beginning of an upward price trend, which was observed for several stocks in late 2022 and early 2023.

 🎨 Interactive Dashboard